 Nowogrodek was occupied first by the Russians and later by the Germans.
 With the Russian occupation, the school was taken from the Sisters.
 Their religious habits disappeared.
 They were forced to leave their convent and live in the homes of parishioners.
 They were together only for Mass and devotions in the Fara.
 Within two years the town came under German occupation.
 The Sisters were encouraged to return to their convent and to go back to wearing their distinctive garb.
 The Sisters continued doing all kinds of work to provide for their needs.
 It was a trying time for everyone, but it would get worse.

 Twelve Sisters resided in the convent in the summer of 1943.
 The Germans had become more forceful in their treatment of the citizens.
 Jews were rounded up and killed right in the town.
 Priests in the area were killed.
 120 people, including fathers and other members of Polish families were arrested from July 17-19, 1943.
-The women of the town came to the Sisters and begged them to pray for their release.
-The Sisters prayed that if a sacrifice was needed, that they be sacrificed and the men be returned to Nowogrodek.
+The people of the town came to the Sisters and begged them to pray for their release.
+The Sisters prayed that if a sacrifice was needed, they be sacrificed and everyone be returned.
 On Sunday, August 1, 1943, after spending the night in the basement of the commissariat, Sisters Stella Mardosewicz, Imelda Zak, Kanizja Mackiewicz, Rajmunda Kukolowicz, Daniela Jozwik, Kanuta Chrobot, Sergia Rapiej, Gwidona Cierpka, Felicyta Borowik, Heliodora Matuszewska, and Boromea Narmontowicz were driven into the woods a few miles from the town.
 There, they were shot and thrown into a mass grave.
-God accepted their sacrifice and the men were spared.
+God accepted their sacrifice and everyone was spared.
 By the power of His grace, these seemingly weak women witnessed to the strength of true love to the point of martyrdom.
 We take inspiration and courage from their lives.